-Most millennials have already embraced the art of slow travel, where they take time to take on new experiences, making plans to marinate in a location, and not worrying if they tick off all the touristy things to see.
+Most millennials have already embraced the art of slow travel.
+They take the time for new experiences, they plan to spend an extended amount of time in a location.
+They don’t worry about whether or not they’re ticking off all the touristy things to see.
 Some may take anywhere from a few months to a year off to do this, or maybe even after college or between jobs.
 And some do this in the form of volunteering or teaching in a specific location.

-But the problem for older millennials, as is for Gen Xers like me who have to balance out vacation time with family and work commitments, is TIME.
+But the problem for slightly older travelers who like have to balance out vacation time with family and work commitments, is time.
 There’s just so much time that you can take off to truly soak up a new place and its unique culture.
-As idyllic as it may seem, who actually has a week or two to spend in a French village, shopping at local markets, and cycling through cobblestone streets, and sipping coffee and eating delicious pastries at every stop?
+As idyllic as it may seem, who actually has a week or two to spend in a French village, shopping at local markets, cycling through cobblestone streets, and sipping coffee and eating delicious pastries at every stop?

 …take a train ride across America?

-In the age of flying, you’ll be pleasantly surprised when you hop aboard one of the many long-distance train rides that crisscross the United States.
-You’ll have comforts such as bedrooms and a dining carriage with great observation points during your 2- or 3-day trip.
-You can ride the California Zephyr, which whisks you from Chicago to San Francisco via (most notably) Denver, helping you relive the very same route that took prospectors out West looking to find gold.
-Take the popular Coast Starlight that goes from Seattle to San Francisco, presenting amazing views of the snow-capped Cascade Mountains and the enchanting Pacific coastline.
+Train travel and slow travel are, if not synonymous, pretty much cut from the same cloth.
+You’ll have comforts such as bedrooms and a dining carriage with great observation points during your two- or three-day trip.
+You can ride the California Zephyr, which whisks you from Chicago to San Francisco via (most notably) Denver, helping you relive the very same route that took prospectors out West looking for gold.
+Or, take the popular Coast Starlight, which goes from Seattle to San Francisco, presenting amazing views of the snow-capped Cascade Mountains and the enchanting Pacific coastline.
 Feel like hopping off at a stop to spend a few days?
 Go for it!
-Life will seem just right when you’re chugging along at this pace…
+Life will seem just right when you’re chugging along at this pace.

 …take a road trip along the Amalfi Coast in Italy?

-There are no words to describe the Amalfi Coast.
-Winding roads, turquoise waters, and quaint and colorful villages perched like nests in the mountains, all make it a road trip made for a travel brochure.
-Make sure to take your time at the many towns you’ll be passing through.
-Stop for a picnic at the amazing Roman ruins at Ostia Antica, walk around and admire the art and history of beautiful Naples, talk to the friendly fishermen of Sorrento and ask them for the best places to taste their catch, and admire the enchanting villas of Tivoli.
+Words can’t fully describe the Amalfi Coast, but let’s give it a shot.
+Winding roads, turquoise waters, and quaint and colorful villages perched like nests in the mountains all make it a road trip made from a travel brochure.
+On your drive, take your time at some of the many towns you’ll be passing through.
+Stop for a picnic at the amazing Roman ruins at Ostia Antica.
+Walk around and admire the art and history of beautiful Naples.
+Talk to the friendly fishermen of Sorrento and ask them for the best places to taste their catch.
+And admire the enchanting villas of Tivoli.
 Through your trip, don’t hesitate to take a detour.
-After all, time is on your side, isn’t it?
+There’s a whole lot more than just the coast to explore.

 …live in a villa and explore the real Bali, Indonesia?

-While mention of the word “Bali” might evoke images of Aussie surfers and wild parties, you’ll be pleasantly surprised how much more there is to explore.
-So go ahead and rent a villa for a week or two, and use it as your base to explore some of its more hidden treasures.
+While mention of the word “Bali” might evoke images of Aussie surfers, swinging young singles, and wild parties, you’ll be pleasantly surprised how much more there is to explore for the slow traveler.
+So go ahead and rent a villa for a week or two, and use it as your base to explore some of the island’s more hidden treasures.
 Start your days off with yoga in a picturesque setting.
 Pick up an offering of flowers and fruit and leave it at the feet of deities at the Tanah Lot, Ulun Danu, or Taman Ayun Temples.
-Visit the village of Tenganan and watch and learn about the art of weaving double ikat fabrics.
+Visit the village of Tenganan and learn about the art of weaving double ikat fabrics.
 And, of course, you’ll have plenty of time to stretch out with a good book on a beach with the ocean waves as your soundtrack.

 …spend a week or so in an Irish village?

-Rent a little cottage in any number of scenic villages and towns, like Inistioge in County Kilkenny, which charms visitors with its iconic arched stone bridge and lush hills and woodlands; or Kinsale in County Cork, where you can watch the boats go in and out the blue waters of the picture-perfect harbor.
+Ah, Ireland.
+A land of many enchantments.
+Why not rent a little cottage in any number of Ireland’s scenic villages and towns?
+Inistioge in County Kilkenny charms visitors with its iconic arched stone bridge, lush hills, and woodlands.
+Or visit Kinsale in County Cork, where you can watch the boats go in and out the blue waters of the picture-perfect harbor.
 Wherever you choose to plant yourself, you’ll have the chance to experience life at the Irish pace.
-Stop by the local market for your meats and vegetables, make friends with locals at the pub over a few pints of Guinness, and learn about the local arts and crafts scene from boutiques that have each been owned by one family for a century or more.
+Stop by the local market for your meats and vegetables and make friends with locals at the pub over a few pints of Guinness.
+Learn about the local arts and crafts scene from boutiques that have each been owned by one family for a century or more.

-…cruise in a houseboat in the backwaters of Kerala, India?
+…cruise on a houseboat through the backwaters of Kerala, India?

-While overnight cruises are popular, you can still plan a package for a couple of days that lets you cruise and watch the world go by on the gorgeous backwaters of Kerala.
-You’ll taste delicious seafood curries prepared by your onboard chef, while you can watch people going to work, fishing, or just relaxing on the palm-fringed shores.
+Overnight cruises are a popular option for slow travel for seniors, but you can still plan a package for a couple of days that lets you cruise and watch the world go by on the gorgeous backwaters of Kerala.
+You’ll taste delicious seafood curries prepared by your onboard chef.
+You can watch people going to work, fishing, or just relaxing on the palm-fringed shores.
 The sunset and sunrise can be heavenly on the water.
-A stop for supplies might even put you in the middle of a small village, where you can spend time interacting with locals and supporting them by purchasing some of their native handicrafts, and you might even befriend a cute stray dog along the way.
+A stop for supplies might even put you in the middle of a fascinating small village.
+Spend some time interacting with locals and supporting them by purchasing some of their native handicrafts.

 …enjoy the wine and wildlife in South Africa?

-There is no shortage of great experiences that will welcome you to diverse South Africa.
-From the beautiful Table Mountain in Cape Town to the lively nightlife of Johannesburg, you’ll always find great ways to mingle with some very friendly locals.
-The country’s European, African, and Indian roots come together to create a unique South African identity that’s so interesting to learn about.
-If you’re not off diving with the sharks in Gansbaai or following the tracks of lions in Kruger National Park, you can always sit back and enjoy some fine wines in the Eastern Cape.
+There’s no shortage of great experiences to welcome you to beautiful South Africa.
+From the stunning Table Mountain in Cape Town to the lively nightlife of Johannesburg, you’ll always find great ways to experience the landscape and mingle with some very friendly locals.
+The country’s European, African, and Indian roots come together to create a unique South African identity that’s fascinating to learn about.
+If you’re not off diving with the sharks in Gansbaai, or following the tracks of lions in Kruger National Park, you can always sit back and enjoy some fine wines in the Eastern Cape.
 All the while, you’ll have plenty of time to brush up on your Zulu and Afrikaans with your new-found friends.